youssefzaky/youzak.github.io/about.md

 permalink: /about/
 ---

 Research Engineer with expertise in deep learning, computer vision and robotics.
-<a href="https://www.linkedin.com/in/youssef-zaky-955b17124/">LinkedIn Profile</a>
+<p><a href="https://www.linkedin.com/in/youssef-zaky-955b17124/">LinkedIn Profile</a></p>

 ### Contact me